-The Albert Gallatin Scholars Program (AGS) offers exceptional entering undergraduate students an enriched educational and cultural experience that includes special seminars, intellectual mentoring, and international travel opportunities.
-The program also offers access to cultural and social pursuits that are made possible by Gallatin's location in New York City, the artistic, financial and media capital of the world.
+The Albert Gallatin Scholars (AGS) program offers selected entering Gallatin undergraduate students of exceptional ability an enriched educational and cultural experience that includes special seminars, intellectual mentoring, and international travel opportunities.
+The program also offers access to cultural and social pursuits made possible by Gallatin's location in one of the great artistic, financial, and media capitals of the world: New York City.

-In addition, throughout the year Scholars are invited to attend concerts, plays, gallery openings, films and lectures that stimulate intellectual curiosity.
-Gallatin subsidizes entry fees to most events.
-Scholars are also encouraged to make a meaningful contribution to community or public service by choosing or creating a volunteer project that benefits others and promises to be personally valuable and intellectually enriching to themselves.
-Some examples include volunteer work with Campus Harvest, Grand Street Settlement, the NYU Anti-Hunger League, Words Without Borders and the Bowery Mission.
+Scholars are also encouraged to make a meaningful contribution to community or public service by choosing or creating a volunteer project that benefits others and promises to be personally valuable and intellectually enriching.
+Some examples include volunteer work with Campus Harvest, Grand Street Settlement, the NYU Anti-Hunger League, Words Without Borders, and the Bowery Mission.

 Scholars may participate in two international study trips with the group during their undergraduate years; generally, they can choose which trips.
-To prepare for travel, Scholars study the culture, history and economy of the country to be visited.
-Gallatin subsidizes the cost of international travel, with Scholars usually contributing between $400 and $500, depending on the actual expenses incurred.
-Recent trips have been to India, Venezuela, Turkey, South Africa and Vietnam.
-View photos of Albert Gallatin Scholars in Vietnam, South Africa and Turkey.
+To prepare for travel, Scholars study the culture, history, and economy of the country in the biweekly seminars.
+Gallatin subsidizes the cost of international travel, with Scholars usually contributing between $400 and $500 of their own funds.